 The Manned Space Flight Education Foundation Inc. is a 501(c)(3) nonprofit educational foundation with an extensive science education program and a space museum.
 The cornerstone of its science education mission is Space Center Houston, dubbed the “Big Draw” by USA Today in 2014.
 It is one of Houston’s top attractions, the area’s No. 1 attraction for international visitors, the Official Visitor Center of NASA Johnson Space Center and the only Smithsonian Affiliate in the greater Houston area.

 Since opening in 1992, Space Center Houston has welcomed more than 17 million visitors and currently hosts more than 800,000 guests annually in its 183,000-square-foot educational entertainment complex.
 It has a $45 million annual economic impact on the greater Houston area according to a 2016 economic study by Jason Murasko and Stephen Cotten, associate professors of economics at the University of Houston – Clear Lake.
 925 jobs and $36 million in personal income are attributed to its presence.

 Fun and engaging education

 Educational emphasis is placed on science, technology, engineering and mathematics (STEM) in a fun and engaging way.
 It uses space exploration to inspire wonder and interest in science and math.

-- Inspiring young people to choose careers in STEM is one of the outcomes of our program, which is led by a doctor of education.
+- Inspiring young people to choose careers in STEM is one of the outcomes of our program.

 - Education programs are based on data-supported evidence of effective learning and teaching methods.